glasskube/glasskube/website/docs/index.md

 With the `--installed` flag you can restrict the list of packages to the ones installed in your cluster.
 If you only want to see installed packages that have a newer version available, use the `--outdated` flag.

+### `glasskube install <package>`

+Installs the latest version of a package in your cluster and waits until the installation is either finished successfully or failed.

+Use `--version=...` if you want to install a specific version of a package, or `--enable-auto-updates` if you want a package to always be updated to the latest version automatically.

+If a package offers configuration parameters, `glassube install` provides a workflow to interactively set those parameters.
+For non-interactive parameter configuration, you can use `--value` (can be used multiple times).

+For more information, check out `glasskube help install`.

+### `glasskube update <packages...>`

+Updates the given packages in your cluster to their respecive latest version.
+If no packages are specified, all outdated packages will be updated.

+### `glasskube configure <package>`

+Interactively or non-interactively modify the configuration of a package.

+Use `--value` for non-interactive mode (can be used multiple times).
+If you want to delete existing values, use `--keep-old-values=false` (can be used in combination with `--value`)

+For more information, check out `glasskube help configure`.

+### `glasskube uninstall <package>`

+Removes the given package from your cluster.

 ### `glasskube describe <package>`

 Shows additional information about the given package.

 ### `glasskube open <package>`

 Opens the default entrypoint of the given package.
 Use `glasskube open <package> <entrypoint>` to open a specific entrypoint.

+### `glasskube version`

+Prints the version of the local Glasskube installation, as well as the installed cluster components.

 ### `glasskube --version`

-Prints the client version.
+Prints the version of the local Glasskube installation.

 ### `glasskube help`

 Prints helpful information about `glasskube` and its commands.
+Use `glasskube help <subcommand>` to learn more about a specific subcommand.